Stratifi-xyz/axios-core-contracts/readme.md

 - **Cancel Requests**: Borrowers can cancel unfilled requests
 - **Repay Loans**: Borrowers can repay active loans
 - **Auto-Expiration**: Unfilled requests automatically expire after `DURATION`
-- **Expired-Loans**: Loan requests can be expired after `DURATION` and be available for claim to borrower

 ### Liquidation System